-Description of risk

-Risks linked to investments

-There is a risk that climate risks are not correctly identified at the time of an investment, which may lead to inadequate risk management, including a lack of implementation of climate policy or exposure to reputational risks.
+Description of risk Management of risk Risks linked to investments • As part of our review at the time of an investment, we analyse the There is a risk that climate risks are not correctly company's potential climate risks, both physical and transition risks, identified at the time of an investment, which may based on the country's vulnerability to climate change and sector- and project-specific risks.
+We then work with our companies to help them lead to inadequate risk management, including a lack of implementation of climate policy or exposure to reputational risks.